Cherry Simple Syrup

 *This post may contain affiliate links, meaning Feast + West may receive commissions for purchases made through those links — at no cost to you.
 All opinions are our own.
 Please read our full disclosure for more information.

 Whenever I first see cherries in the store each summer, a bag is coming home with me.
 So juicy and succulent.
-One thing is for sure, I will probably make Cherry bounce.
-And there will be cherry cocktails and cherry cobbler.
+One thing is for sure, I will probably make cherry bounce.
+And there will be cherry cobbler.

 Why you’ll love this recipe

-Cherry syrup has so many uses, and I am pretty sure you are going to love trying them all.
+Cherry syrup has so many uses, and you are going to love trying them all!

-• You can make it with fresh or frozen cherries, which is great for when they are out of season but you are craving that cherry flavor.
+1. It’s versatile.
+You can make it with fresh or frozen cherries, which is great for when they are out of season but you are craving that summer flavor.

-• With just three ingredients, it comes together in less than 20 minutes.
+2. With just three ingredients, this recipe comes together in less than 20 minutes.

 Ingredients